leeleavitt/procPharm/extras/Documentation/tcd.md

 This is an interactive visualization, which is constantly under development (thus the dev).
 In general to use the function follow,

 ## Loading experiment data
-Loading the experiment is as easy as double clicking the `RD.experiment.Rdata` within the folder.
+Loading the experiment is as easy as double clicking the `RD.experiment.Rdata1` within the folder.
 Performing this action with automatically set the correct working directory.

 If you would like to circumvent this, it is essential you set the correct working directory, then load the `RD.experiment.Rdata`.
 Below is an example, after opening the R console, or an R terminal.
 ```